Vesna Zmijanac: Private life

 During the 1980s, Zmijanac was for three years married to songwriter and instrumentalist Miroljub Aranđelović Kemiš, who later remarried to singer Zorica Brunclik.

 From her second marriage with the former chief of marketing at PGP-RTS, Vlada Jovanović, she has a daughter Nikolija (born 19 October 1989), who is also a well-known singer.

+Zmijanac was a member of New Serbia political party.